hiteshrawal143/Tableau-daily-learnings/Day6/Day 6 Notes.md

 ---

+## ✨ 3.
+Highlighter

+### 🧠 What is Highlighter?
+A **Highlighter** is an interactive control that lets users quickly highlight one or more values on the chart (e.g., search & focus on "Delhi").

+### ✅ Use Case:
+Highlight a particular state on the map without changing or filtering the entire view.

+---

-## ⚙️ 3.
+## ⚙️ 4.
 Map Customization Options

 ### 🧠 What Are These?
 Tableau lets you customize the look and feel of the map background and layers using **Map Options**.